Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Silent treatment

-11. They Unleash Intense Emotional Outbursts (One-Trial Learning)
+11. Intense Emotional Outbursts (One-Trial Learning)

 The manipulator gets your present compliance with overwhelming displays of negative emotions (aggression or meltdown).
 And they get your future compliance through your fear (one-trial learning)